 - 1. Meet all TMCC admission requirements. - 2.
 Completed application form. - 3.
 Must have all pre-requisites completed (BIOL 220 & 221 Anatomy and Physiology I & II must have been completed within the last five years). - 4.
 Must include all other nursing schools attended.
 Failure to list these schools may result in dismissal from the program. - 5.
 Must have all official transcripts on file at the registrar's office. - 6.
 Have a cumulative GPA of 2.75 or better on all required pre-requisite courses. - 7.
 Must have a 'C' or better in all prerequisite courses. - 8.
-Completed written essay of 500 words. - 9.
+Completed admission essay on why you want to become a nurse. - 9.
 TEAS cut score at or above the "Proficient" cut score - 10.
 Successful interview process. - 11.
 All applicants must have current C.P.R. certification.
 Proof of certification must be provided to the nursing department with application. - 12.
-Current Certified Nursing Assistant (C.N.A.) - 13.
-All applicants must show proof of current immunizations including MMR, TB, Hepatitis B, Chicken Pox
+Current Certified Nursing Assistant (C.N.A.) - All applicants must show proof of current immunizations including MMR, TB, Hepatitis B, Chicken Pox